 Epidemiology and entomology of the Zika virus outbreak

-- Professor Eric Bolton, President of the BSMT, and Professor Brian Duerden CBE will chair the conference
+- Professor Eric Bolton, President of the BSMT, and Professor Brian Duerden CBE chaired the conference

 We are grateful to the following companies for supporting the meeting: